SimpleSoftwareIO/simple-qrcode/docs/en/README.md

 #### Color `(int $red, int $green, int $blue, int $alpha = null)`

->Be careful when changing the color of a QrCode.
-Some readers have a very difficult time reading QrCodes in color.
+>Be careful when changing the color of a QrCode, as some readers have a very difficult time reading QrCodes in color.

 All colors must be expressed in RGBA (Red Green Blue Alpha).
 You can change the color of a QrCode by using the following: